Intrinsic antiferromagnetic half-metal and topological phases from the ferrovalley states of the sliding bilayer altermagnets: Non-relativistic ferrovalley electronic structures

-Here $\tau$ and $\sigma$ are Pauli matrices defined in the sublattice and spin space.
+Here $\tau$ and $\sigma$ are Pauli matrices defined in the sublattice and spin space. $u$ denotes the antiferromagnetic staggered field, and $D$ describes the next-nearest-neighboring hopping term.
 In the AA-stacking case, the Hamiltonian can be written as $\mathcal{H}_{AA} = \mathcal{H}_{0}l_0+t'l_x\tau_0\sigma_0$.
 Here $l$ denote Pauli matrices defined in the layer space, and $t'l_x\tau_0\sigma_0$ represents the interlayer hopping term.
 In the x-sliding bilayer, we consider the spin-dependent interlayer coupling and the Hamiltonian became